 The condemnation process in Texas often begins when a governmental entity with condemnation power determines that it needs your property to complete a public use project, such as a construction of a new road or installation of a new water line.
 The entity will sometimes perform a real estate appraisal to determine the value of your land and then make you a purported “bona fide” offer based on this appraisal.

 Condemning entities often hire professional agents to obtain the properties needed for a public project.
 Their job is to acquire the land as quickly and as cheaply as possible.
 They work for the governmental entities to get as much of the property bought as cheap as possible and ensure that the project can move forward according to the entity’s timeline.
 Many times, they will try and intimidate property owners to agree to terms that might not be in the property owner’s best interest.
 Many times, they will seem like they’re trying to help property owners and be very accommodating, but the truth is that their #1 goal is to get your property as cheap as they can and they’re not working in your best interests.

 One of the most important things you can do before you talk to anyone with the governmental entity, including the right of way agents or the company trying to get your property bought, is to consult an experienced eminent domain attorney.
 It costs landowners nothing to pick up the phone and ask an experienced eminent domain attorney a few questions.
 It’s important to do this before you talk to anyone with the condemning authority, and, most certainly, before you sign anything.

 So what happens if you think your land is worth more than the condemnation entity is offering?
 You have a right to refuse the government’s initial offer if you believe it does not adequately compensate you for your property.
-In fact, refusing the first offer, especially if you have not had time to consult with an experienced Texas condemnation attorney, may be the smartest move you can make.
+In fact, if you refuse the government’s first offer, especially if you have not had time to consult with an experienced Texas condemnation attorney, it may be the smartest move you can make.